Vizio: History

-On July 26, 2016, Chinese electronics company LeEco announced that it would acquire Vizio for US$2 billion; however, the acquisition was cancelled in April 2017.
+On July 26, 2016, Chinese electronics company LeEco announced that it would acquire Vizio for US$2 billion; however, the acquisition was canceled in April 2017 after the Chinese government blocked the merger amid a larger government crackdown on major foreign acquisition by domestic Chinese firms.
+Vizio and LeEco settled a lawsuit regarding payment of the breakup fee.

-From the year 2016 onwards, Vizio launched its SmartCast across all television sets including apps such as Netflix, YouTube and Disney+.

 In 2018, Vizio launched a free streaming service called WatchFree, powered by Pluto TV, on its SmartCast platform.

-As of 2021, Vizio had 527 employees across the U.S. in states including California, South Dakota, Washington, Arkansas, Minnesota, Texas, and New York.
-The company reported total revenue of $2.04 billion and net income of $102.5 million by the end of 2020.